cibernox/ember-basic-dropdown/README.md

 This is a very minimal dropdown.
 That means that it is agnostic about what it is going to contain.

 It is intended to be a building block for more complex components but is perfectly usable.

-### Compatibility

-**Warning**.
-This component suffered a full re-write of its public API in 0.12.
-Until 0.11.X, the compatiblity was 1.13+
-Starting in 0.12, the compatibility is 2.3.1+.
+It is by example the addon on which [ember-power-select](https://www.ember-power-select.com) or `ember-paper`'s [menu component](http://miguelcobain.github.io/ember-paper/release-1/#/components/menu) are built upon.

 ### Installation